platformio/platformio-docs/core/userguide/account/cmd_forgot.rst

 Description
 -----------

-Allows you to reset password for :ref:`pioaccount` using E-Mail that was specified for registration.
+Allows you to reset password for :ref:`pioaccount` using username or email which were specified for registration.

 Options
 ~~~~~~~